surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 20.0.0-dev.1 =
+= 20.0.0-dev.2 =

-(2025/06/13) Added support for 'areaServed' and 'provider' properties for the Schema Service type and sub-types.
+(2025/06/13) Added 'areaServed', 'hasOfferCatalog', and 'provider' properties for the Schema Service type.

 = 19.0.0 =